-Two days ago, a person called me From my home town, Columbus, Ohio.
+Two days ago, a person looking for a private web design tutor, called me From my home town, Columbus, Ohio.
 He found me on Google, visited sillybilly.com, watched my video on how I conduct my sessions, then he clicked my contact button.
 In his message to me, he shared that he wanted to build a web site.
 He shared that he had the Adobe CS 6 Suite and he had downloaded some Adobe Dreamweaver Templates and some Flash Web Site Templates.
 All he wanted to do was change the images and change the links, maybe make some new pages, and then learn how to upload the files to the server.

 In his message to me, he included this phone number so I gave him a call.
 We talked, I asked him about his knowledge of web stuff, about his template downloads and what he wanted to do.
 We set a time to get together for the next day.
 I suggested he zip up the templates he had downloaded and send them over to me via mailbigfile.com (that´s a free service for sending large files to folks).

 There were two Flash Templates.
 Both were based on AS2 (Actionscript 1-2).
 Adobe Flash Professional CC won´t even publish an AS2 file, it has to work in AS3.
 Anyway, I´ve helped clients edit thousands of Flash Templates, but this one was a real advanced one, based on php and external xml files.
 Not a problem for me, but does this client want to learn how to control all of that.